 Guru Shishya Tradition

-Nilanjana firmly believes that dance is an art form where instruction is not just handed down from Guru to disciple but the teacher is the guiding light who illuminates the path as the pupil takes her own tentative steps towards a lifelong journey.
+Nilanjana firmly believes that dance is an art form where instruction is not just handed down from Guru to disciple.
+Instead, the teacher is the guiding light who illuminates the path as the pupil takes her own tentative steps towards a lifelong journey.
 She wishes to bring the same dedication to her teaching.
-She feels blessed to have Mitra as her Guru and seeks her guidance and blessings in all her endeavors.
+With Mitra as her Guru, she feels blessed and seeks her guidance and blessings in all her endeavors.

 Mitra was the perfect guru, with her wealth of knowledge and never ending enthusiasm.

-During her visits to Kolkata, Nilanjana has had the honor of learning from Guru Muralidhar Majhi.
+During Nilanjana’s visits to Kolkata, she has had the honor of learning from Guru Muralidhar Majhi.
 She has also trained extensively at RDM with her Mentor, acclaimed dancer choreographer Mr. Sukalyann Bhattacharya and has worked under his direction in all the Nritya Taranga shows.

 Guru Mitra Purkayastha

 Hailing from a family of musicians and artists, Mitra has had the priveledge of training with some of the most famous gurus of Kolkata.
 Her Odissi training began with Guru Muralidhar Majhi.
 She is his foremost disciple upholding the traditions of his gharanna.
 Mitra’s inspiration is her aunt, the illustrious Dr. Manjushree Chakhi -Sircar who specialized in creative contemporary choreography, Nabanritya.

 Dance is the only art of which we ourselves are the essence of which it is made.

 – Ted Shawn

 Mitra danced for many years in the prestigious Dancers’ Guild.
 She also specialized in Manipuri under Guru Khelendra Mukherjee.
 She has received dance degrees including Sangeet Prabharak, Sangeet Visharad and Sangeet Sudharak.
 Since 1978 Mitra has been teaching.
 Her visionary approach and the blessings of her Gurus have made RDM a leading dance institute of the country.
 For her lifelong dedication to Odissi, she was bestowed with the prestigious Nrityangana Mahari Award by the Orissi Research Foundation.